panreyes/rawrlab-game-engine/README.md

+# TODO: A lot of renaming everywhere!
+PixTudio -> RAWRLAB Games Engine

 # README
-TODO: A lot of renaming!
-PixTudio -> RAWRLAB Games Engine PixTudio is a 2D game engine with an emphasis on PC, Nintendo Switch™ & mobile devices, with a code syntax based on DIV Games Studio.
+PixTudio is a 2D game engine with an emphasis on PC, Nintendo Switch™ & mobile devices, with a code syntax based on DIV Games Studio.

 PixTudio was originally developed by [Joseba García](https://github.com/josebagar) to support the needs of the [eXplosive Dinosaurs](https://www.nintendo.com/store/products/explosive-dinosaurs-switch/) video game, but has subsequently received some further enhancements by [Pablo Navarro](https://github.com/panreyes) to support other [RAWRLAB Games](https://www.rawrlab.com/) projects.